CypherNaught-0x/SoundSwitch/README.md

 ## Features

 *   **Global Hotkeys:** Define custom key combinations to switch to specific audio devices.
-*   **Configurable Devices:** Map hotkeys to target audio device names in a configuration file.
+*   **Configurable Devices:** Map hotkeys to target audio output device names in a configuration file.
+*   **Auto Input Switching:** Optionally map hotkeys to also switch the default input device automatically.
+*   **Device Validation:** Shows a notification on startup if any configured devices are not found.
 *   **Fuzzy Matching:** Optionally enable fuzzy matching for device names if the exact name isn't known or contains variable elements.
 *   **Background Operation:** Runs silently in the background with a system tray icon.
 *   **System Tray Control:** Provides a "Quit" option in the system tray menu to cleanly exit the application.

 ## Configuration

-The application requires a `config.toml` file located in the same directory as the executable (`sound_switch.exe`).
+The application requires a `config.toml` file.
+It looks for the config file in this order:
+1. Next to the executable (`sound_switch.exe`)
+2. In the current working directory

+If no config file is found, the application will show an error message with the exact paths it searched.

 **Example `config.toml`:**